projectNightmares/CorePunk/README.md

 - **Real-Time Feedback:** When running in IDLE, the script provides real-time feedback, indicating when the capture process starts and stops.

 ## Requirements
+- Python (tons of 4 min vids on youtube)
 - **Python Libraries:** The script requires the following Python libraries:
   - `pyautogui`
   - `pynput`

   These can be installed using pip:
   ```bash